 Prior to his current appointments, he served as Professor of Medicine and Associate Dean for Undergraduate and Graduate Medical Education at Stanford University School of Medicine.
 He was also Director of the Stanford Center for Medical Education Research and Innovation, where he directed the Rathmann Family Foundation Medical Education Research Fellowship.

-Dr. Braddock has been a national leader in medical education, particularly in bioethics.
-He launched the Bioethics Education Project at University of Washington, an initiative to expand ethics and professionalism education, and the Practice of Medicine program at Stanford, a curriculum that integrated ethics, professionalism, doctor-patient communication and population health into the pre-clerkship medical school curriculum.
-He also led the development of a model curriculum in bioethics and medical humanities with the American Society for Bioethics and Humanities, and was a founding member of the Academy for Professionalism in Health Care.
-Dr. Braddock’s research has focused on shared decision-making and patient-physician communication, having developed a widely used framework for teaching and for evaluation of the quality of shared decision-making in practice.
+Dr. Braddock has been a national leader in medical education, particularly in bioethics and doctor-patient communication.
+He launched the Bioethics Education Project at the University of Washington, an initiative to expand ethics and professionalism education, and the Practice of Medicine program at Stanford, an initiative to integrate ethics, professionalism, doctor-patient communication and population health into the pre-clerkship medical school curriculum.
+He also led the development of a model curriculum in bioethics and medical humanities with the American Society for Bioethics and Humanities, and is a founding member of the Academy for Professionalism in Health Care.
+He was named Interim Director of the UCLA Health Ethics Center in 2019.

 In the Fall of 2020, Dr. Braddock was appointed as the Executive Director of the DGSOM Anti-racism Roadmap to work with the DGSOM community to develop and advance high-impact change across the school.
 Dr. Braddock has a long history of commitment to addressing systemic racism in academic medicine.

 He has received numerous teaching awards.
 Dr. Braddock’s research has focused on shared decision-making and patient-physician communication, having developed a widely-used framework for teaching and for evaluation of the quality of shared decision making in practice.